Meet the Staff

 Lauren joined The Falls Church Episcopal as the Director of Children's and Family Ministries in August 2018.
-She has over ten years of experience working with children in both church and non-profit settings.
+She has more than ten years of experience working with children in both church and non-profit settings.
 She most recently worked at Holy Comforter Episcopal in Vienna, VA as their Director of Children's Ministries.
 With extensive experience working with children and creating diverse and innovative curricula, Lauren has confirmed her calling to Children's and Family Ministries.
 Believing in a holistic approach, she looks at children, parents, teachers, and volunteers as a part of one inclusive family - the Body of Christ equipping the future of the church.

-For Lauren, coming to The Falls Church Episcopal is a dream come true.
+For Lauren, being at The Falls Church Episcopal is a dream come true.
 As a child, she attended The Falls Church Day School before moving to south Florida.
-Upon returning to Virginia as a teenager, she fell in love with children's ministry volunteering with her mom at The Falls Church Episcopal.
+Upon returning to Virginia as a teenager, she fell in love with children's ministry while volunteering with her mom at The Falls Church Episcopal.
 She says that coming to work here as the Director

 Email Lauren at firstname.lastname@example.org or call the church office at 703.241.0003.

-Director of Youth Ministries
+Director of Youth Ministries and

 John Wunderlich joined The Falls Church Episcopal as the Director of Youth Ministries in August 2018.
-He comes from Trinity Presbyterian Church in the Philadelphia suburb of Berwyn, PA where he served as the Director of Youth and Children's Ministries for two and a half years.
+He came from Trinity Presbyterian Church in the Philadelphia suburb of Berwyn, PA where he served as the Director of Youth and Children's Ministries for two and a half years.
 After growing up in Frederick, MD, he attended Eastern University just outside of Philadelphia to obtain his degree in Youth Ministry.
 In his free time, John likes to see live music, do something artistic, watch 'The Office', or eat an authentic Philly Cheese Steak.

 John has always felt called to work with youth and children, but it was not until his undergraduate studies that the call to vocational ministry was fully realized.
 Since then, John has been working to implement the process of holistic faith formation in young people's lives.